VadimS4/ShortyURL_Frontend/README.md

 #### This project was built using a Ruby on Rails backend and a Rails API.
 The Frontend was built using React.
 This project utilizes flex box and creates a responsive platform useable on all devices.

+At the current moment, in order for the application to work, due to the nature of the API fetch requests, CORS needs to be disabled.
+I use a Google Chrome extension called Moesif CORS.

 Built by Vadim Stakhnyuk